 interpretation bulletin IT-525R

 Performing Artists - see link at bottom.

 In order to claim many of the above deductions, CRA form T2200,

 Declaration of Conditions of Employment (see link at bottom), should be

 completed by the employee and employer.

-Statement of Employment Expenses must be completed, and the deductions are
+Statement of Employment Expenses (see link at bottom) must be completed, and the deductions are

 The above deduction amounts will include GST/HST and any

 provincial retail sales tax paid.
 You may be